timm/shortr/README.md

 - Because LUA supports multiple programming methods, including procedural, object-oriented, functional, and data-driven programming.
 You can also use it to write you own [domain-specific alnguages](https://www.lua.org/wshop11/luaws11_ag.pdf).
+- Also, LUA has these neat feature: methods for a class do not need to be listed all in the same place.
+So if discussing N  tasks (e.g. task1=clustering and distance calculations;
+  task2=bayes classification and likelihood calculations) then the source code can be divided into those tasks (which simplifies teaching that stuff).
-- Also, for hyperparameter optimziation, LUA has an interesting special advantage
+- Also,also, for hyperparameter optimziation, LUA has an interesting special advantage
    -  A LUA name space is a very simple, very regular thing.
       If I load  a file twice (using `dofile`) then I get **two** copies of the namespace of that code.
    -  Which means I can write an optimizer in LUA and use that optimizer to optimize itself (in another namespace) which almost no chance (\*)  of variables  in one space messing with the other

 (\*) Of course, nothing is 100% safe.
 If one namespace reset the random number seed, that change can spread to the other space.
 Ditto with any other